The Ten Best Sake For a Taste of Japan

 Jyunmai Daiginjyo Komyo (Tatenokawa Shuzo, Yamagata)

 New since October, its use of rice polished to only 1% has had a huge impact on the sake industry and has attracted the attention of sake connoisseurs.
 It is very sweet with a light aroma of white flowers and rice flour.
-To be served with a red snapper carpaccio or beef dishes.
+Best served with a red snapper carpaccio or beef dishes.

 Don’t drink and drive.
 Enjoy responsibly.